Inokinoki/inoki.phd/README.md

-# You are now an Ph.D
+# You are now a Ph.D. 🎓

+Then, go back to your fucking work